 On October 5, 2022, we entered into definitive agreements to sell three Prospect facilities located in Connecticut to Yale for approximately \$457 million, of which we expect to receive \$355 million in cash and have received the remainder in equity-like securities of PHP Holdings - part of the Prospect Transaction.
-This transaction is expected to close in 2023 subject to certain regulatory approvals and the completion of Yale's acquisition of the hospital operations from Prospect.
+Closing of this transaction is subject to certain regulatory approvals and the completion of Yale's acquisition of the hospital operations from Prospect.
 No assurances can be given that this transaction will be consummated as described or at all.